HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

      - **Protocol Version:** `HTTP/1.1`
      - **Status Code:** `200`
      - **Reason Phrase:** `OK`
-   - **Emoji Insight:** Think of it as the server saying, “All good!
+   - **Under the hood** Think of it as the server saying, “All good!
 Here’s your requested content.” ✅💯

 2. **Header Lines:**
    - **Connection: close**
      - Tells the client that the server will close the TCP connection after sending this response.
-     - **Emoji Insight:** “I’m wrapping things up once I’ve sent you the data!” 🔒
+     - **Under the hood** “I’m wrapping things up once I’ve sent you the data!” 🔒
    - **Date: Tue, 18 Aug 2015 15:44:04 GMT**
      - Indicates the time and date when the response was created and sent by the server.
-     - **Emoji Insight:** A timestamp for when the server prepared this message! ⏰🗓️
+     - **Under the hood** A timestamp for when the server prepared this message! ⏰🗓️
    - **Server: Apache/2.2.3 (CentOS)**
      - Identifies the server software that generated the response.
      - Analogous to the `User-agent` header in a request.
-     - **Emoji Insight:** It’s the server’s “signature” or brand! 🏷️💻
+     - **Under the hood** It’s the server’s “signature” or brand! 🏷️💻
    - **Last-Modified: Tue, 18 Aug 2015 15:11:03 GMT**
      - Indicates when the requested object was last modified on the server.
      - Important for **caching** (both client and proxy caches).
-     - **Emoji Insight:** “Here’s the date I last changed this file!” 📝♻️
+     - **Under the hood** “Here’s the date I last changed this file!” 📝♻️
    - **Content-Length: 6821**
      - Specifies the size (in bytes) of the object being sent in the entity body.
-     - **Emoji Insight:** “I’m sending you 6,821 bytes of data!” 📏📦
+     - **Under the hood** “I’m sending you 6,821 bytes of data!” 📏📦
    - **Content-Type: text/html**
      - Tells the client that the object in the **entity body** is HTML text.
      - The official type is determined by this header, not the file extension.
-     - **Emoji Insight:** “I’m sending you an HTML document!” 🌐📝
+     - **Under the hood** “I’m sending you an HTML document!” 🌐📝

 3. **Entity Body:**
    - **(data data data data data …)**
    - This is the **actual content** (HTML, image data, etc.) requested by the client.
-   - **Emoji Insight:** It’s the “meat” of the response! 🍖📄
+   - **Under the hood** It’s the “meat” of the response! 🍖📄

 ---